josantonius/php-json/README.md

 ]
 ```

-### Add the provided data to the beginning of the contents of a key within the file using dot notation
+### Add the provided data to the beginning of the contents of a key within the file using dot

 **`file.json`**